codingEzio/codingezio.github.io/src/230125-on-Alcoholic-Beverage.md

-> Thoughts and observations about the state of being drunk
+> Thoughts and observations about alcoholic beverages
 <!-- toc -->

 ## The Downside